Ivette Mancilla~ Tulum & All the Feels

 9. MORNING RITUALS ?

 I'm all about the morning rituals and night rituals, getting in the car rituals and cleaning rituals..maybe because I'm an OCD freak, I can't help myself.
 Little things such as making coffee the way I like it while sitting alone in mental silence.
-Enjoying breakfast and taking my time to indulge and savor it.
 Listening to the birds outside and chanting with no disturbance from cars honking or construction.
 Moving my body through yoga.
 Running or cycling outdoors is imperative because I need my dose of daily nature: the smell of vegetation, the sound of the waves, the feeling of sand between my toes and the wind in my face...

 I’m so devoted to being an early bird that lately I rise at 2~3 AM and literally drink my first cup of coffee by 2:45 AM.
 It’s funny because some would say it’s still night time but for me it's magic.
 It’s a very quiet, peaceful and delightfully dark morning that allows me to wake up at my own pace, slowly adjust into “living” again after a good sleep which provides me the space to stay still and enjoy the new day without the noise and the people.
 I’m one of those that NEEDS to have several hours of silence and a lot of caffeine before stepping out into the world; I really require to mentally prepare for life Everyday.
 I've been like this since I was a kid, though the activities have changed over the years but still the rituals of easing into life have stayed.

-I literally just started reading a book someone gave to me, "The Passion of Artemisia" by Susan Vreeland.
+I try to read one book a month and I literally just started reading a book someone gave to me, "The Passion of Artemisia" by Susan Vreeland.
 I find so much comfort in reading.
-I try to read one book a month but lately I’ve been taking the time to study more about social media and online marketing.
 I’m a sucker for love stories even when I don’t believe in such a thing for myself; maybe that’s why I like them so much; I don't know if I will never have a grand love story so I experience them through the ones I read about.
 My faves are Jane Eyre, Love in the times of Cholera, Pride and Prejudice, Great Expectations and Glory and the Lightning.
 I have all of the books I have read stored in my room at my parents house.
 I don't think I will ever part with them.
 I love to open an old book that smells...oh the smell of old pages is magical.

 13. WORDS OF WISDOM?